 Often, many landlords will find themselves in the situation where they don’t have a choice other than renting or selling the property, not to mention doing it fast.
 Being under a strict timeframe is often considered a drawback when renting or selling, as it forces the owner to accept a lower value for their property than they might otherwise achieve after proper research and preparation for a few months on the market – however, this doesn’t have to be your case.

-Here are a few guidelines and tips that you should follow to ensure you get your property ready for a fast let or sale without compromising its value.
+Regardless if you have a 100% ownership or you’re using a buy to let mortgage, here are a few guidelines and tips that you should follow to ensure you get your property ready for a fast let or sale without compromising its value.

 Make sure you use a good agent

 While going for it yourself may sound attractive, a fixed time span will make it harder for you to find a suitable buyer or tenant when compared to an experienced property agent who has extensive knowledge and contacts.
 Pricing is one of the most important factors of securing an immediate house sale or let, as a price point too high will result in a property that sits on the market for too long.

 The appeal of a clean home should go without saying, yet it is still overlooked by many landlords and owners as being a non-essential factor when trying to market their property.
 Having a clean house is even more important when trying to secure a fast sale or let because the potential tenant or buyer will be looking at moving into the place almost immediately, and so will want it to be in as good a condition as possible.
 While some landlords may try to carry tenancy cleaning on their own, truth is, the fastest way to achieve a sufficient level of hygiene is by hiring professional end of tenancy cleaners.
 While costs are often considered a downside, the fact that professional cleaners use high-end gear and detergents is undisputable.